iamtoufiq/react-slick-accessible-carousel/README.md

 When contributing, please ensure:

 1. Accessibility standards are maintained
-2. All tests pass
-3. Code follows the existing style
+2. Code follows the existing style
-4. Documentation is updated
+3. Documentation is updated

 ## Resources